kkartas/APILinker/paper/paper.md

 # Implementation and architecture

 ApiLinker is implemented in Python (3.8+) with a deliberately small dependency surface to facilitate long-term maintainability and ease of installation.
+The implementation comprises approximately 3,200 lines of Python code (core library, excluding tests, documentation, and examples), with an additional 2,800 lines of test code across 38 test modules.
+Development began in 2023 and is ongoing, with contributions tracked via version control.
 The architecture adheres to separation-of-concerns and explicit dependency boundaries:

 - `ApiConnector`: transport and protocol concerns (HTTP requests via httpx), endpoint specification, pagination strategies, and coarse-grained retrying; responses are normalized to dictionaries/lists and optionally narrowed via response-path expressions.
 - `FieldMapper`: structure-level mapping between source and target schemas using dot-path addressing, list indexing, conditional inclusion, and composable value transformations; designed to be deterministic and side-effect free.